quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Game-Engine-Architecture/geaa_part25_12.4_Clips.md

 :p Why are time units typically measured in seconds during animation?
 ??x
 Time units are measured in seconds to provide a consistent and precise way to manage animations.
 This allows for smooth interpolation between keyframes and accurate timing adjustments without the limitations imposed by fixed frame rates.
-For example, if you want an object to move from point A to B over 2 seconds, you can use \( t \) values of 0s (start), 1s, and 2s (end).
+For example, if you want an object to move from point A to B over 2 seconds, you can use $t$ values of 0s (start), 1s, and 2s (end).
 This approach ensures that the animation plays smoothly regardless of the current frame rate.

 ```java
 public class AnimationClip {